Undergraduate degree course Mathematics with Business Management MSci G1NF:

 - second year: there are 5 hours of examples classes for every 10 credits of module, plus 5 hours per term of personal tutorial meetings.

-- third year: there are 5 hours of examples classes for every 10 credits of module.
+- third year: there are 5 hours of examples classes for every 10 credits of module, (this becomes year four if you are on a placement year.).

 - fourth year - MSci only: there are 5 hours of examples classes for every 10 credits of module.